openownership/data-standard/docs/index.rst

    Get an overview of beneficial ownership and why a standardised format for data is important.

+   .. cssclass:: primaryfrontpageboxlink

+      :doc:`Visit the primer <primer/index>`

+   .. cssclass:: secondaryfrontpageboxlink

-   - What is beneficial ownership?
+      :doc:`What is beneficial ownership? <primer/whatisbo>`

+   .. cssclass:: secondaryfrontpageboxlink

-   - What is the Data Standard?
+      :doc:`What is the Data Standard? <primer/whatisthebods>`
-   - What resources and tools are available?

-   .. cssclass:: frontpageboxlink

-      :doc:`Visit the primer <primer>`